 Is minoxidil safe for women?

-Yes, minoxidil is safe for women to use.
+Yes, minoxidil is generally safe for women to use.
 But there are some safety considerations specific to oral minoxidil vs topical that are important to be aware of.
 Generally speaking, the safety risks for topical minoxidil in women are well-characterized, with clinical studies reporting that most patients find the treatment tolerable.
 When the treatment is applied directly to the skin, the likelihood of experiencing systemic side effects is lower.
 Side effects of topical minoxidil primarily affect the skin and can include itching, dryness and redness around the area of application.
 Some patients have also reported hypertrichosis, or excess unwanted hair growth elsewhere on the body.

 Shedding while taking minoxidil